American Blimp MZ-3

 The American Blimp MZ-3A is a blimp owned by the United States Navy from 2006 to 2017.
 It is a modified American Blimp Corporation A-170 series commercial blimp and given the USN type/model/series (T/M/S) designation MZ-3A and Bureau Number (BuNo) 167811.
 After delivery to the Navy, the airship began operations as an advanced flying laboratory used to evaluate affordable sensor payloads, the development of new lighter-than-air (LTA) technologies and general flight support for other related research and development/science and technology (R&D/S&T) projects.
-It was the last airship to be operated by the U. S. military.
+As of 2023, it was the last airship to be operated by the U. S. military.

 Description

 The airship is propeller-driven by two 180 HP Lycoming engines, providing a maximum cruise speed of just under 50 kn.
-The manned 178-foot LTA craft has an operational payload capability of up to 2500 lb and can remain aloft and nearly stationary for more than twelve hours, performing various missions in support of technology development for Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) concepts.
+The crewed 178-foot LTA craft has an operational payload capability of up to 2500 lb and can remain aloft and nearly stationary for more than twelve hours, performing various missions in support of technology development for Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) concepts.